Sir John Arthur Fowler, 2nd Bt.1

 Last Edited=22 Nov 2006

 Hon.
-Florence Evelyne Willey is the daughter of Francis Willey, 1st Baron Barnby and Florence Chinnock.2 She married Duncan Elidor Campbell, son of Hon.
+Florence Evelyne Willey was the daughter of Francis Willey, 1st Baron Barnby and Florence Chinnock.2 She married Duncan Elidor Campbell, son of Hon.
 Alexander Francis Henry Campbell and Constance Pleydell-Bouverie, on 6 June 1914.1 She died in 1978.1

 Her married name became Campbell.